wwbrannon/rpy_example/README.md

 set up a model bake-off to see how well I can predict the high-income indicator.
 I'll conduct the same analysis a) in R, b) with pandas / scikit-learn in Python.

-Let's use these measures of performance:
-  o) inspecting a confusion matrix
-  o) the ROC curve, plotted
-  o) the area under the ROC curve

 This is much more about me picking up the scikit-learn API than it is about good predictive performance :-)

+## Measures of performance:
+ - inspecting a confusion matrix
+ - the ROC curve, plotted
+ - the area under the ROC curve

-TODO:
+## TODO:
-  o) this should be actual markdown
-  o) the R should use caret
+ - the R should use caret
+ - the python version